-Wed 2-4pm, first and last Wed in month.
+Wed 2-4pm, first and last Wed in month (plus the middle Wed when there are 5 in a month).
 Cost £3, no partner required.

 Join the Ascot forum on Facebook.
 Simply login to Facebook and search for Ascot Bridge Club, or alternatively add Bruce Franklin to your list of friends.